Hearing scheduled in West Memphis 3 case on use of new DNA

 Crittenden County Circuit Judge Tonya M. Alexander filed a notice on Thursday setting a hearing in the matter for June 23.

-Echols, along with Jason Baldwin and Jessie Misskelley, were convicted in 1994 of the slayings of three 8-year-old boys.
-The bodies of Christopher Byers, Steve Branch and Michael Moore were found in a drainage ditch near West Memphis the previous year.
+Echols, along with Jason Baldwin and Jessie Misskelley, were convicted in 1994 of the slayings of three 8-year-old boys -- Christopher Byers, Steve Branch and Michael Moore -- whose bodies were found in a drainage ditch near West Memphis the previous year.

-No DNA evidence ever linked the three men to the deaths, and they were released from prison in 2011 after prosecutors allowed the men to walk free as part of a deal known as an Alford Plea, which required them to plead guilty.
+No DNA evidence ever linked the three men to the deaths, and they were released from prison in 2011 after prosecutors allowed the men to walk free as part of a deal known as an Alford Plea.

 They've since been trying to clear their names.